 - 2.6.1 The Self-build and Custom Housebuilding Act 2015 requires local planning authorities to keep a register of individuals and associations of individuals who wish to acquire serviced plots of land to bring forward self-build and custom housebuilding projects. - 2.6.2 The monitoring year for the self and custom build register runs from 31st October to 30th October annually and so does not tie in with the monitoring year for the AMR.
-At 30th October 2021 (base period 6) 69 individuals had been added to part 1 (those with a local connection) of the register and 24 on part 2 (those who don't have a local connection).
+At 30th October 2023 there were 475 entries on the Winchester City Council Self-Build and Custom Housebuilding Register, comprising total entries 407 (21 new) on Part 1 and 68 (5 new) entries to Part 2.